-Additional reading about pin types in general: Electrical type of schematic symbol pins
+Additional reading about pin types in general: Electrical type of schematic symbol pins (KiCad 4 and KiCad 5)

 A good explanation about power symbols can be found in this stackexchange answer by @Seth_h